 - Experiential-specific cibophobia: Experiential-specific cibophobia is a fear of food that can be traced back to a specific event involving the same or similar food.
 This could include previous experience with food poisoning or vomiting.

 - Nonexperiential-specific cibophobia: Someone with a phobia of expired food with no previous history of foodborne illness would be an example of someone with a nonexperiential-specific phobia.
-Some factors that can contribute are brain chemistry, temperament/ personality, or genetics.2
+Some factors that can contribute are brain chemistry, temperament/personality, and genetics.2

 Impacts of Living With Cibophobia

-Untreated cibophobia may lead to one of these conditions:
+Untreated cibophobia may lead to developing a condition like:

 - Obsessive rituals